Service Level Agreements

 If someone has a desktop and now wants a laptop, they have to wait until their refresh cycle.
-IT no longer has spare laptops, for these type of situations and vice versa for desktop request.
+IT no longer has spare laptops, for these types of situations and vice versa for desktop requests.

 *** Please remember we need at least a week’s notice for new employee computer equipment setup.
 In addition, it is not guaranteed that a new employee will receive a laptop.
 New employees receive equipment that we currently have available.

 Classroom and Lab Policies and Procedures